TritonDataCenter/sdc-docker/README.md

 # Current State

-Disclaimer: This is still very much alpha.
-Use at your own risk!

 Many commands are currently at least partially implemented.
 See [docs/divergence.md](./docs/divergence.md) for details on where sdc-docker diverges from Docker Inc's docker.
+While Joyent has deployed this into early access, this software is still under active development and should be used in production with care.

 # Installation